natecarlson/quectel-rgmii-configuration-notes/README.md

 * `adb push /path/to/file` - upload a file to the modem

 ## Changing modem IP address

+**NOTE**: I am leaving this here for reference sake, but on modern modems, you can indeed change the IP with an AT command.
+Please reference: [Changing modem IP address with AT command
+](#changing-modem-ip-address-with-at-command)

 There are plenty of reasons that you might need to change the IP of the modem..
 IE, you might have multiple modems connected to the same router for WAN load balancing or bonding, or it might conflict with your internal network IP ranges, or (other reasons.)
 Unfortunately, Quectel doesn't officially support this, and there is no AT command to do so.
 However, it's not hard to do.